Applicability

 Step 2: Obtain the connection information of OceanBase Database

-Contact the deployment personnel or administrator of OceanBase Database to obtain the connection information.
+Contact the deployment personnel or administrator of OceanBase Database to obtain the corresponding database connection information.

 obclient -h{host} -u{user_name} -p****** -P{port} -D{schema_name}

-The database connection string contains parameters required for accessing OceanBase Database.
-You can log in to OceanBase Database by using the database connection string, to verify that the parameters are correct.
+The database connection string contains the parameters required to access the database.
+You can use the database connection string to log in to the database and verify whether the parameters are correct.

 Note

-The URL of OceanBase Database is required in the test.go file.
+The URL information in this step is required in the test.go file.

 host: the IP address for connecting to OceanBase Database.
-It is the IP address of OceanBase Database Proxy (ODP) for connection through ODP, or the IP address of an OBServer node for direct connection.user_name: the tenant account.
-For connection through ODP, two account formats are supported:username@tenant name#cluster nameandcluster name:tenant name:username.
-For direct connection, theusername@tenant nameformat is supported.password: the password of the account.port: the port for connecting to OceanBase Database.
-For connection through ODP, the default value is2883, which can be customized when ODP is deployed.
-For direct connection, the default value is2881, which can be customized when OceanBase Database is deployed.schema_name: the name of the schema to be accessed.
+For ODP connection, it is the IP address of an ODP.
+For direct connection, it is the IP address of an OBServer node.user_name: the tenant account.
+For ODP connection, the common format isusername@tenant name#cluster nameorcluster name:tenant name:username.
+For direct connection, the format isusername@tenant name.password: the password of the account.port: the port for connecting to OceanBase Database.
+For ODP connection, the default port is2883, which can be customized when ODP is deployed.
+For direct connection, the default port is2881, which can be customized when OceanBase Database is deployed.schema_name: the name of the schema to be accessed.

 Step 3: Modify the database connection information in the gorm-oceanbase project

-Modify the database connection information in the test.go file based on the connection string obtained in Step 2: Obtain the connection information of OceanBase Database.
-Select and right-click the test.go file, choose Open With, and select Notepad or another editor to open the file.
+Modify the database connection information in the test.go file based on the information obtained in Step 2: Obtain the connection information of OceanBase Database.
+Right-click the test.go file and select Open With.
+You can open the file in Notepad or other editing software.

 Here is an example: